 If you’re going out of town for a while, especially out of the country, it’s important to make sure your money is managed.
 This means taking care of your bank accounts, credit cards and any other money matters you deal with on a regular basis.
+You should also make you you have the right tax forms to get your taxes filed if you are going to be away over the tax filing season.
 By taking care of this ahead of time you will be able to avoid international transaction fees and the drama of missed bill payments while you are away.
 You will also save a lot of time by preparing your finances early on.

 The first thing you should do is set up online payments with each of the different bills you have.
 You can either do this by setting up bill pay through your bank or setting up electronic payments through the companies you owe.
 The choice is up to you and whichever way you prefer paying.

 Make sure the payments are coming out of an account that is going to have money in it.
 For example, you should pay your phone bill or mortgage with the account that your paycheck is deposited into.
 Since your paychecks will automatically go into that account, you won’t have to worry about overdraft fees.
 If you don’t have automatic deposits for your checks, set this up with your employer and bank several weeks before you leave.

 Have a person in charge of your bills to double check they are being paid.
 This should be someone you trust, like a partner or family member.
 You should also check your accounts online whenever you are able to.

 Tell your bank you are going to be leaving to a different country or state.
 Most of the time their won’t be a problem conducting international bank transactions but If you don’t tell them about your travels they may call as a security measure to make sure your account is secure.

 Also ask your bank what types of international fees they charge.
 While your bank might have low fees there are usually fees attached to international ATM’s.